man holding a hunting drone

 5. Soaking in Milk

-• Many hunters swear by soaking venison in milk to remove gaminess.
+• Many hunters swear by soaking venison in milk or buttermilk to remove gaminess.

 • The enzymes and lactic acid in the milk help to tenderize and neutralize strong flavors.